apache/mxnet/docs/how_to/perf.md

 - `KMP_AFFINITY=granularity=fine,compact,1,0` if there are two physical CPUs
 - `OMP_NUM_THREADS=vCPUs / 2` in which `vGPUs` is the number of virtual CPUs.
   For linux we can get it by `cat /proc/cpuinfo  | grep processor | wc -l`

+Note that MXNet treats all GPU in a single machine as a single device.
+So when specify `gpu(0)` or `gpu()`, all GPU cores in the machine will be used.

 ### Scoring results
 The following table shows the scoring performance, namely number of images can